On the foundations and applications of Lorentz-Finsler Geometry

 and the curve

 is a smooth geodesic.
 Such estimates can be transmited to the Lorentz-Finsler case, see the proof of \cite[Lemma 6.6]{JMPS25}.

-Then, the extension of this Finsler setting to the Lorentz-Finsler one turns out similar to the extension from Riemann to Lorentz manifolds, even though it is technically more involved, see \cite{AJ16, CJ_Gelomer, Min15b, Min17b} (notice that some of these references also sharpen the usual Lorentzian regularity).
+Then, the extension of this Finsler setting to the Lorentz-Finsler one turns out similar to the extension from Riemann to Lorentz manifolds, even though it is technically more involved, see \cite{AJ16, CJ_Gelomer, Min15b, Min17b} (some of them sharpening usual Lorentzian regularity).
 In particular, when $L$ is Lorentz-Finsler, timelike geodesics become the local maximizers of the energy functional.
 Morever, lightlike $L$-pregeodesics agree with cone geodesics, thus, the former depends only on the associated cone structure\footnote{It is worth pointing out that the conformal invariance of lightlike pregeodesics is valid in any signature (where causality properties cannot be claimed).
-This occurs both, in the semi-Riemannian and in the semi-Finsler cases (in the latter, even anisotropically conformal changes are included), see \cite{JS20}.} $\C$.
-The regularity of $\exp$ is enough to ensure that, locally, the geometry and causality of a Lorentz-Finsler manifold mimics the one of a Lorentz Minkowski norm (thus, the one of a Lorentz-Minkowski scalar product) in the sense of, for example, \cite[Prop.
-5.34, Lemma 14.2]{O}).
-Then, the basic causality relations $I^\pm, J^\pm, E^\pm $ (see \eqref{e_IJE}) and {\em time-separation} (Lorenzian distance) maintain the properties for relativistic spacetimes.
+This occurs both, in the semi-Riemannian and in the semi-Finsler cases (in the latter, even anisotropically conformal changes are permitted), see \cite{JS20}.} $\C$.
+The regularity of $\exp$ is enough to ensure that, locally, the geometry and causality of a Lorentz-Finsler manifold mimics the one of a Lorentz Minkowski norm (thus, the one of a Lorentz-Minkowski scalar product).
+In particular, (as in \cite[Prop.
+5.34, Lemma 14.2]{O}): \begin{prop} Let $(M,L)$ be Lorentz Finsler, $U$ a normal neighborhood of $p\in M$ and $q=\exp_p u\in U$. \bit\item {(\em Local causality.)} Exists a timelike (resp. lightlike) curve from $p$ to $q$ in $U$ if and only if $u$ is timelike (resp. lightlike) \item {\em (Local maximization.)} In this case, the longest causal curve (up to parametrization) from $p$ to $q$ in $U$ is the geodesic $[0,1] \ni t\mapsto \exp_p(tu)$. \eit \end{prop} Then, the basic causality relations $I^\pm, J^\pm, E^\pm $ (see \eqref{e_IJE}) and {\em time-separation} (Lorenzian distance) maintain the properties for relativistic spacetimes.
 The {\em causal ladder} is also consistently defined and mimicks the standard Lorentzian one.